Alexandre Oukidja: Club career

 Oukidja made his professional debut in the 2005–06 season in Ligue 2 for Gueugnon, coming on as a half-time substitute for Pierre Bouysse in a 1–3 defeat away at Montpellier.
-He joined Lille in the summer of 2006 and over the following seasons, he established himself as the first-choice goalkeeper for the reserve team in the Championnat de France amateur.
+He joined Lille in the summer of 2006 and over the following seasons, he established himself as the first-choice goalkeeper for the reserve team in the Championnat de France Amateur.
 On 27 January 2012, Oukidja joined Championnat National side Aviron Bayonnais on a six-month loan deal.

 International career

-Oukidja made his debut for the Algeria national team on 26 March 2019 in a friendly against Tunisia.
+Oukidja made his debut for the Algeria national team on 26 March 2019 in a 1–0 friendly win against Tunisia.
+He was also member of the Algerian squad which won the 2019 Africa Cup of Nations.

+On 15 June 2023, Oukidja officially announced his international retirement after playing only six matches with the national team.
+In August 2024, he came out of the retirement and was included in the squad for the 2025 Africa Cup of Nations qualification matches.

 Personal life

 Oukidja was born in France to an Algerian father from Tizi Ouzou and a French mother.
-He holds both French and Algerian passports.
+He holds both French and Algerian nationalities.